bigpapiarnold/smolplanets_documentation/docs/source/project.rst

    Phases are subject to change;
    Date of release will be posted on discord and twitter.

-Phase 0.5
+Pre Mint Phase 0.5
 =========

-Phase 1
+Pre Mint Phase 1
 =========

 Minting Phase
 =============

-Phase 3
+Post Mint Phase 3
 =======

-Phase 4
+Post Mint Phase 4
 =======

-Phase 5
+Post Mint Phase 5
 =======